Forensic Accounting Skills in Investigations

 The rapid conversion of accounting and other records from paper-based systems to electronic systems, coupled with the explosion in the quantity and types of electronic data, has resulted in many changes in the field of forensic accounting and the requirements for investigations.
 Expertise in the evaluation and handling of electronic evidence is just one way in which forensic accounting has evolved.
 Focused and efficient use of data analytics as well as the ability to mine a universe of publicly available yet critical information regarding subjects, companies and their relationships are two additional ways in which forensic accounting has matured.
 On the other hand, operating within a web of global data privacy and other complex regulatory constraints can complicate the job of the forensic accountant.
 All in all, today’s forensic accountants are significantly more successful in identifying, investigating and mitigating fraud than their counterparts in the past.

-Glenn Pomerantz and Nicole Sliger are partners, Karyl Van Tassel is a senior managing director and Michael Barba is a managing director at BDO USA, LLP.
+1 Glenn Pomerantz is a partner and Daniel Burget is a director at BDO USA, LLP.

-U.S. Dep’t of Just., Criminal Division, Evaluation of Corporate Compliance Programs (Updated April 2019).
+3 U.S. Dep’t of Justice, Criminal Division, Evaluation of Corporate Compliance Programs (Updated April 2019).